How Private Credit Is Powering the Middle Market Businesses

 Ownership Preservation and Strategic Control

-Private credit provides growth capital without equity dilution or governance disruption.
+Private credit enables growth financing without equity dilution, allowing companies to maintain control over capital structure and governance.
 This allows founders, executives, and sponsors to retain full decision-making authority while executing expansion, acquisition, or recapitalization strategies on their own terms.

 Strong Lender Relationships